Tiger Inn: Academia

-Tiger Inn's sole winner of a Nobel Prize, thus far, is economist Michael Spence, the winner of the 2001 Nobel Prize in Economics together with George Akerlof (a Lawrenceville graduate) and Joseph Stiglitz.
-During his illustrious career Spence has served as Dean of the Stanford Graduate School of Business and is presently Chairman of the Commission for Growth and Development.
+Tiger Inn's sole winner of a Nobel Prize, thus far, is economist Michael Spence, the winner of the 2001 Nobel Prize in Economics together with George Akerlof and Joseph Stiglitz.
+During his illustrious career Spence has served as dean of the Stanford Graduate School of Business and is presently chairman of the Commission for Growth and Development.

 Princeton University's School of Architecture was founded in 1919 through the efforts of Tiger Inn Charter Member Howard Clark Butler and his fellow faculty members.
-He became the School of Architecture's Director in 1920.
+He became the School of Architecture's director in 1920.
 Professor Butler was only the second Princeton Professor to offer a course related to architecture, following the precedent set by Princeton Professor Marquand.

 In addition to Spence, Tiger Inn has produced well over 100 members of Phi Beta Kappa.
 Its members have earned at least three Rhodes, and two Marshall, Scholarships.
 TI members serve as research scientists at the Bell Labs and NASA and in the research or "Think Tank" roles of such commercial organizations as international financial institutions and the BIG 4 accounting firms, among other organizations.